xgeovanedamasceno/frontend-react-fetch-api/README.md

 The main objective of this project is the development of tests as a way to practice and learn React JS, Testing Library and Jest.

-This Project follow the Convertional Commits (https://www.conventionalcommits.org/en/v1.0.0/).
+This Project follow the Conventional Commits (https://www.conventionalcommits.org/en/v1.0.0/).

 ## Learnings